itsjavi/storylite/README.md

 - [ ] Better handling of the iframes
 - [ ] Better addons API
 - [ ] Use redux-toolkit
+- [ ] SSR/SSG support
+- [ ] Stories format compatible with Storybook (backwards compatible with SB v6 and v7)
 - [ ] Better mobile experience (specially for sidebars and toolbars)

 ## Contributing